leviduncan/leviduncan/README.md

 - 📚 I’m currently learning React, Javascript, Nodejs and Firebase.
 - 👯 I’m am definitely looking forward to collaborating with other passionate developers.
 - 🥅 My goals for 2021 is to Master React, Complete MERN Stack and Contribute to Open Source projects.
 - ⚡ Here's a fun fact about me.
-In my free time I love playing beach buggy with my kids and spending time with my wife.
+In my free time I love playing beach buggy (a racing game on android) with my kids and spending time with my wife.

 ### Languages and Tools: